15 Top Hospitality Tech Companies in 2026 Transforming Hotels & Travel

 • Direct booking campaigns

-Why They Stand Out: Revinate consolidates guest data from multiple sources, enabling hotels to deliver personalized experiences and drive direct bookings through targeted marketing.
+Why they stand out: Revinate consolidates guest data from multiple sources, giving hotels the ability to deliver personalized experiences and drive direct bookings through targeted marketing.

 The future of hotel access and in-room experiences lies in smart technology.
-These innovative hospitality technology companies are eliminating physical keys and transforming rooms into personalized, connected spaces.
+These hospitality technology companies are eliminating physical keys and converting rooms into personalized, connected spaces.

-Keyless entry and smart room technology are a game changer for hotel operations and guest convenience, revolutionizing how guests interact with their environment and how hotels manage security and efficiency.
+Keyless entry and smart room technology have fundamentally changed how guests interact with their environment and how hotels manage security and efficiency.

 CompanyBest ForPrimary StrengthSecurity FeaturesGuest Adoption Rate

-OmnitecUrban hotels, business travel focusMobile-first experienceEnd-to-end encryption, multi-factor authentication70-85% typical adoption
+OmnitecUrban hotels, business travel focusMobile-first experienceFull-stack encryption with multi-factor authentication70-85% typical adoption

-Assa AbloyProperties prioritizing securityReliability, security pedigreePhysical + digital access, comprehensive audit trails60-75% typical adoption
+Assa AbloyProperties prioritizing securityReliability, security pedigreePhysical + digital access, full audit trails60-75% typical adoption

 9. Omnitec